Breakthrough/PySceneDetect/docs/index.md

 </div>

 **PySceneDetect** is a command-line application and a Python library for **detecting scene changes in videos**, and **automatically splitting the video into separate clips**.
-Not only is it free and open-source software (FOSS), but there are several detection methods available ([see Features](features.md)), from simple threshold-based fade in/out detection, to advanced content aware fast-cut detection.
+Not only is it free and open-source software (FOSS), but there are several detection methods available ([see Features](features.md)), from simple threshold-based fade in/out detection, to advanced content aware fast-cut detection of each shot.

 PySceneDetect can be used on its own as a stand-alone executable, with other applications as part of a video processing pipeline, or integrated directly into other programs/scripts via the Python API.
 PySceneDetect is written in Python, and requires the OpenCV and Numpy software libraries.